kvarq/kvarq/docs/install.rst

     <http://www.engthought.com/downloads/>`_ that bundles many interesting
     packages.

-  - Because kvarq uses a compiled module to scan through the files you will have to install a C compiler.
+  - Because KvarQ uses a compiled module to scan through the files you will have to install a C compiler.
 The simplest choice is to download and install Microsoft Visual Studio Express (e.g. `VS Express 2012
     <http://www.microsoft.com/visualstudio/deu/downloads#d-2012-express>`_).